 Table 10.3.4

 SWL , t Proof load

-Under 20 20 to 50 $1,25 \times SWL$ $SWL+5 T$
+Under 20 20 to 50 Over 50 1,25 × SWL SWL+ 5 T 1,1 × SWL

-Over 50 $1,1 \times SWL$

 The tests during the initial and periodical surveys shall be carried out with a proof load only.
-Between the periodical tests conducted after replacement or repair of any load bearing item and in case where a need in additional test arises (e.g. upon closing out the remarks and/or upon fulfilling the requirements set forward by the Surveyor after the proof load tests have been carried out), use of securely fixed spring or hydraulic dynamometers instead of proof load is allowed during periodic surveys, if specially agreed upon with the Register.
+Between the periodical tests conducted after replacement or repair of any load bearing item and in case where a need in additional test arises (e.g. upon closing out the remarks and/or upon fulfilling the requirements set forward by the Surveyor after the proof load tests have been carried out), use of securely fixed spring or hydraulic dynamometers instead of proof load is allowed during periodic surveys.
 The dynamometers may be used, provided that the rigging allows to subject the particular item to the same stresses (to be determined by calculation) as if the cargo handling gear had been tested by a proof load and the SWL of the cargo handling gear had not exceeded 15 t.